heroku/heroku-applink-python/docs/FAQ.md

 ### What are the contribution guidelines?
 1. Follow PEP 8 style guide
 2. Write clear commit messages
+3. Follow guidance from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for PR names
-3. Add tests for new features
+4. Add tests for new features
-4. Update documentation
+5. Update documentation
-5. Ensure all tests pass
+6. Ensure all tests pass

 ## Version History